harold-berjamin/harold-berjamin.github.io/_pages/about.md

 I joined the University of Galway in 2019 to work as a postdoctoral fellow in Applied Mathematics with [Michel Destrade](https://www.universityofgalway.ie/science-engineering/school-of-maths/staff-profiles/academic/micheldestrade/).
 This [research project](https://cordis.europa.eu/project/id/101023950) concerned the subject of traumatic brain injury.
 It has received funding from the European Union's Horizon 2020 research and innovation programme.

-You can contact me by email for opportunities, scientific discussions or communication requests. <em> Looking for job opportunities (Assistant Professor, Lecturer, Researcher, Scientist). </em>
+You can contact me by email for opportunities, scientific discussions or communication requests. <em> Looking for job opportunities (Assistant Professor, Lecturer, Researcher, Scientist, R&D Engineer, Simulation Engineer). </em>

 <figure>
   <img src='/images/Logo_EU_V.png' width="143" height="143" alt="EU emblem">